james-jw/xq-promise/README.md

 An implementation of the promise pattern, as well as fork-join async processing for XQuery 3.1

 ## What is it?
 This library to implement the [promise][0] pattern as seen in many other languages and frameworks.
-Most notabley those in the javascript community.
+Most notably those in the javascript community.

 The pattern resolves around the idea of <code>deferred</code> execution through what is often called a <code>defer</code> object.
 When an action is deferred, it returns a function, known as <code>promise</code> that when executed at a later time will perform and return the results of the work it deferred.

-Additionally, with the <code>defer</code> and <code>promise</code> functions comes the ability to attach futher processing at a later date, prior to actul execution via callback functions.
-This may sound confusing and hard to image; however, the examples below should hopefull make clearer.
+Additionally, with the <code>defer</code> and <code>promise</code> functions comes the ability to attach further processing at a later date, prior to actual execution via callback functions.
+This may sound confusing and hard to image; however, the examples below should hopefully make clearer.

 ## Why?
 The main driver behind implementing the promise pattern was to realize <code>async</code> execution of XQuery code within a single query.
 If this sounds enticing, keep reading!

-In my initial testing, many queries execute in under 1/5 somtimes, 1/10th the time.
+In my initial testing, many queries execute in under 1/5 sometimes, 1/10th the time.
 Take for example making 50 http requests.
 Without fork join, this takes upwards of 50 seconds, with 5.

 ## Thanks!
-I want to thank the [BaseX][1] team for their wonder implementation of ``XQuery 3.1`` and BaseX database in general.
+I want to thank the [BaseX][1] team for their wonder implementation of ``XQuery`` and the BaseX system in general.
-Its becuase of their hard work, great documentation, code samples and stellar code quality and readability that this module was made possible!
+It is because of their hard work, great documentation, code samples and stellar, architecture, code quality and readability that this module was made possible!

 ## Version BETA
 This module is currently in Beta and should be used with caution especially in scenarios involving the writing of sensitive data.

 ## Dependencies
-This is currently dependent on [basex][1] and is not implementation agnostic.
+This is currently dependent on [Basex][1] and is not implementation agnostic.

 ## Installation
 Copy the ``xq-promise-x.jar`` into your ``basex\lib`` directory